yuifu/moccs/README.md

 Motif Centrality Analysis of ChIP-Seq (MOCCS) is a method for for clarifying DNA-binding motif ambiguity.

-Given ChIP-Seq data of any DNA-binding proteins including transcription factors, MOCCS comprehensively analyzes and describes every $k$-mer that is bound by the DNA-binding proteins.
+Given ChIP-Seq data of any DNA-binding proteins including transcription factors, MOCCS comprehensively analyzes and describes every k-mer that is bound by the DNA-binding proteins.

 MOCCS (version 2.0) is written in Perl and R.
 MOCCS was tested on Perl version 5.26.2 and R version 3.6.0.